matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 **Please upgrade as soon as possible to the latest Piwik version!**

-It is possible to track your analytics data into either a different website ID on the same server or you may record a duplicate of your data into another Piwik server altogether.
+It is possible to track your analytics data into either a different website ID on the same server or you may record a copy of your data into another Piwik server altogether.
 Each call to `Piwik.getTracker()` returns a unique Piwik Tracker object (instance) which can be configured.

 ```html
 <script type="text/javascript">